JSA of LIS Performance Clinic at Stamford YC June 23-24 2018

-The 2017 JSA of LIS Racing Clinic for C420s, Lasers and Radials will be held at Stamford Yacht Club for two days on June 24 to 25.
+The 2018 JSA of LIS Performance Clinic for Club 420s, RS Fevas, and Lasers (standard and radial rigs) will be held at Stamford Yacht Club during two days on June 23 to 24.

 Sailors will learn from experts, enhance racing skills and gain advice at the start of the summer sailing season.
 JSA’s clinic features college sailing coaches and champions, who have competed in the Olympics, national intercollegiate, and international championships.

 The clinic will have sections for sailors who are:

 – Developing their skills after moving to C420s, Fevas and Lasers from other boat types

 – Planning to compete at the Law Trophy regatta on July 2-3